tylertitsworth/5th-age-srd/Classes/Barbarian.md

 - Your voice rallies the troops.
 Choose a battle cry of your level or lower from the bard’s list.
 - You inherited the gift of leadership from your ancestors.
 Choose a tactic of your level or lower from the warlord list.
 - A new relationship is interested in the destiny of your clan.
 You gain a new positive relationship point.
 - With you in the lead, others expect victory.
-Once per day, when you score a critical hit, increase the escalation die by 1.
+Once per full recovery, when you score a critical hit, increase the escalation die by 1.

 #### Adventurer Feat